7 Must-Visit Rockhounding Sites in Idaho

 Unakite Jasper Raw Crystals and Healing Stones – Natural Tumbling Rocks for DIY, Meditation, and Chakra Healing (1 lb)

-Genuine Unakite Jasper: A natural combination of green epidote and pink feldspar, known for promoting spiritual growth and emotional balance.
+Genuine Unakite Jasper: A blend of green epidote and pink feldspar, often used for heart-centered energy work.

 $19.99